Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Disk Management/Files/File system structure.md

 ##### Basic File system:

 * Physical block is input for this.
-* it give control to that block to IO control
+* it give control to that block to *IO control* devices